adelolmo/exercise/README.md

 # exercise
-Cordova Mobile App to control exercise at home
+Control your daily exercise at home